boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 UBC Seminar: 5th September 2025, Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting Stem Cell Differentiation Using GNNs and Reinforcement Learning-UBC 5th September 2025****

-***Escaping Local Optima in the Waddington Landscape: A Multi-Stage TRPO–PPO  Approach for Single-Cell Perturbation Analysis - Under Review in IEEE Transactions on Computational Biology and Bioinformatics***
+***Escaping Local Optima in the Waddington Landscape: A Multi-Stage TRPO–PPO  Approach for Single-Cell Perturbation Analysis - To be Submitted to   IEEE Transactions on Computational Biology and Bioinformatics***

 (https://arxiv.org/html/2510.13018v1)